JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 == 4 - Extruding the Sketch

 #oasis-align(int-dir:-1,[Now that we hae a sketch, we can "extrude" it to make it three-dimensional.
-Click the `Extrude` button in toolbar @extrude-contour.
+Click the #icon("extrude") `Extrude` button in toolbar @extrude-contour.
 // next to the `Sketch` button, and then select the face of sketch 1 as shown in .
 As in Step 1, you can either click on the face in the graphics area or on the feature list.
 Set the `Depth` of the extrude to 2in and click the check mark.
 If you reorient your part, it should now look like @boat-base-done
 ],